-Acute and subchronic (21-days, steady-state) food-only exposures were calculated for four sentinel subpopulations identified in the US EPA risk assessment: infants (< 1 year old), children 1-2 years, children 6-12 years, and females 13-49 years.
+Acute and subchronic (21-day steady-state) food-only exposures were calculated for four sentinel subpopulations identified in the US EPA risk assessment: infants (< 1 year old), children 1-2 years old, children 6-12 years old, and females of childbearing age (13-49 years old).
 Children 1-2 years old were identified as the highest exposed population subgroup.
-At the 99.9th percentile, acute exposure was estimated to be 0.000423 mg/kg/d and steady-state exposure was estimate at 0.000242 mg/kg/d.
+At the 99.9th percentile, acute exposure was estimated to be 0.000423 mg/kg/d and steady-state exposure was estimated at 0.000242 mg/kg/d.